-This course is designed to develop an awareness of the responsibilities and opportunities of the office professional through classroom instruction and outside lab.
+This course is designed to develop an awareness of the responsibilities and opportunities of the office professional through classroom instruction.
 Emphasis is on current operating functions, practices, and procedures, work habits, attitudes, oral and written communications, and professionalism.
 Upon completion, the student should be able to demonstrate the ability to effectively function in an office support role.
-Pre-Requisite OAD 101
+Prerequisite OAD 101